coil-kt/coil/coil-gif/README.md

 ```

 And that's it!
 The `ImageLoader` will automatically detect any GIFs using their file headers and decode them correctly.

+To transform the pixel data of each frame of a GIF, see [AnimatedTransformation](../api/coil-gif/coil.transform/-animated-transformation/).

 !!!
 Note
     Coil includes two separate decoders to support decoding GIFs. `GifDecoder` supports all API levels, but is slower. `ImageDecoderDecoder` is powered by Android's new [ImageDecoder](https://developer.android.com/reference/android/graphics/ImageDecoder) API which is only available on API 28 and above. `ImageDecoderDecoder` is faster than `GifDecoder` and supports decoding animated WebP images and animated HEIF image sequences.